jorsel/advice-generator-app/README.md

 https://jorsel.github.io/advice-generator-app/ <br />

 # TODO
-App is caching in firefox, making it only get advice once. <br />
-App is misshapen in Internet Explorer <br />
 API gives same response when asked within 2 seconds of last request.
 Add some kind of warning when spamming requests.